BTalamantesBecerra/Currito3.1/README.md

 This pipeline requires

-ncbi-blast-2.8.0-alpha or latest
+ncbi-blast-2.8.0-alpha or latest;
-circos-0.69-6 or latest
+circos-0.69-6 or latest;
-Python 3.6 or latest
+Python 3.6 or latest;
 Powershell for Windows